chatox/data-mining-course/upf/upf-online-exams.md

 ### While the exam proceeds

-The screen of your laptop/PC must show, at all times, the exam only. **The microphone must be ON at all times.** You will not be recorded during the exam.
+The screen of your laptop must show, at all times, the exam only. **The microphone must be ON at all times.** You will not be recorded during the exam.

 **The speaker must be as LOW as possible,** but note you will need to listen to the professor.